IntelliProlog/IntelliProlog/doc/highlighting/syntax.md

 ## Syntax highlighting

 Syntax highlighting as briefly explained in the introduction is achieved with the lexer and the tokens that are generated when lexing the file.
-These tokens can be assigned a [`TextAttributesKey` class](https://upsource.jetbrains.com/idea-ce/file/idea-ce-5ecc06ee734c5a9c83a92cbf28c9dd3030293fc7/platform/core-api/src/com/intellij/openapi/editor/colors/TextAttributesKey.java), which contains the information of how the token should be colored and represented.
+These tokens can be assigned a `TextAttributesKey` class [@TAK], which contains the information of how the token should be coloured and represented.

 To implement syntax highlighting we need to first define a `SyntaxHighlighter` and  a `SyntaxHighlighterFactory` we can then register the `SyntaxHighlighterFactory` with our plugin.

-To provide users a way to define their own colours for the syntax highlighting, we need to implement the [`ColorSettingsPage` interface] and register it with our plugin.
+To provide users a way to define their own colours for the syntax highlighting, we need to implement the `ColorSettingsPage` interface [@CSPage] and register it with our plugin.

 ### PrologSyntaxHighlighter

-To provide the `TextAttributesKey` classes we use a class that implements the [`SyntaxHighlighter` interface](https://upsource.jetbrains.com/idea-ce/file/idea-ce-32b2fa21845ae8598f946709d2aa98c005add383/platform/editor-ui-api/src/com/intellij/openapi/fileTypes/SyntaxHighlighter.java), we will use the [`SyntaxHighlighterBase` class](https://upsource.jetbrains.com/idea-ce/file/idea-ce-32b2fa21845ae8598f946709d2aa98c005add383/platform/editor-ui-api/src/com/intellij/openapi/fileTypes/SyntaxHighlighterBase.java) as the base class for our own implementation.
+To provide the `TextAttributesKey` classes we use a class that implements the `SyntaxHighlighter` interface [@SYNTAXHIGH], we will use the `SyntaxHighlighterBase` class [@SYNTAXBASE] as the base class for our own implementation.

 Our `PrologSyntaxHighlighter` class will extend `SyntaxHighlighterBase` as described above, we will